A Long Paddle into the Wind

 The next day they arrived at the portage for Bloody Falls and started hauling the gear to the campsite.
 It was a quiet, picturesque sheltered sandy hollow among the rocks beside the roaring rapids.
 Quiet and picturesque, until they realized they were in the exact spot of the Bloody Falls massacre and they were camped there with a body wrapped near the fire that they would again have to take turns protecting all night.
 Not from marauding Indians, but from prowling predators that might be in the vicinity.

 The next day they continued in a solemn procession on the flat widening river, Paul alone with a body in the canoe, paddling with long, slow strokes into the Coppermine delta toward Kugluktuk.
-The small Inuit community to Kugluktuk0005came into view on the western-most channel of the river with a stark stone Inukshuk silhouetted on the rocky hillside above the town of small wood-frame buildings along the shore line.
+The small Inuit community came into view on the western-most channel of the river with a stark stone Inukshuk silhouetted on the rocky hillside above the town of small wood-frame buildings along the shore line.

 As they approached the dock near the centre of town, Paul thought about the True North Adventures souvenir gift packages stored away in the gear boxes, but decided they would not be distributed this trip.